CodexThe Toolkit

 The Toolkit is a living document.
 Tools are evaluated against clear criteria: does this help hold the Meridian Range, is it grounded in evidence, does it integrate with the framework, has it proven durable?
 Tools that meet these criteria are included.
 Tools that are superseded or undermined are retired.
 What you find here is the current best set.
 It will not be the last.

-Total: 64 tools across all tiers, plus 4 failure modes, 3 diagnostic protocols, and 5 tools for artificial minds.
+Total: 80 tools across all tiers, including 4 failure modes and 5 tools for artificial minds.

 Start with the Onramp.
 Come back when you need something specific.